ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 <h3 id="mfplogger">MFPLogger</h3>

 MFPLogger is a Singleton class used for logging messages.
+It persists logs to the local disk.
+When you call the send() function it will send the logs to the server.

 You can create an instance of MFPLogger using:
 ```